ethanp/Notes/Scala Notes.md

 * `Futures` can be chained with the standard "combinators": `map, flatMap, filter, foreach, collect`
-* The exceptions work nicely in this situation: which ever chained Future threw the exception gets to declare the type of the exception
+* The exceptions work nicely in this situation: whichever chained `Future` `throws` gets to declare the `Exception` type
-* These combinators allow use to use *for-comprehensions*
+* These combinators allow you to use *for-comprehensions*

-In the following example, the `purchase` Future is only computed both required Futures have completed.
+In the following example, the `purchase` `Future` is only computed both required `Futures` have completed.

     val usdQuote = future { connection.getCurrentValue(USD) }
     val chfQuote = future { connection.getCurrentValue(CHF) }